 "Love the Lord your God with all your heart, with all your soul, with all your mind and with all your strength.
 Love your neighbor as yourself.
 There is no commandment greater than these."

 Mark 12.
 29-31

 God created us as whole beings, mind, body, emotions and soul; therefore, TLC offers classes designed to address each aspect of our God-created personhood.
 Each week, courses include: Spiritual Development, Integrated Studies, Transitions, Practical Ministry and Free Time.
-Both group class and small group setting are utilized in an effort to transfer principles for successful living, while allowing for discussion of the resident’s thoughts, questions, and feelings that surface.
+Both group class and small group setting are utilized in an effort to transfer principles for successful living, while allowing for discussion of the student’s thoughts, questions, and feelings that surface.

 Spiritual Development, taught by specified pastors and special speakers, includes foundational discipleship classes addressing a variety of life-related and biblical topics.
-In addition to our Sunday worship service, a Thursday evening campus-wide worship service is led by our Executive Director, thus allowing all residents, staff, family members and the community an opportunity to worship together.
+In addition to our Sunday worship service, a Thursday evening campus-wide worship service is led by our Executive Director, thus allowing all students, staff, family members and the community an opportunity to worship together.